We may earn income from links in this post. Please read this Disclosure for details.

 How to Plan a Belize Honeymoon Itinerary

 Although I’ve travelled extensively throughout Mexico and the Caribbean, this was our first trip to Belize.
-So I wanted to experience as much of the country as possible on our couples’ getaway.
+So I wanted to experience as much of the country as possible on our couples’ getaway in Belize.

 To begin, I turned to an expert for advice.
 Ashley Leman, Sales and Marketing Manager of Las Terrazas Resort, says most honeymooners visit Belize for the four R’s: rainforests, reefs, ruins and rivers.

 To make it easy to travel from jungle to coast, we counted on Tropic Air, the largest airline in Belize.